antoinechoffrut/UHCW/README.md

   dataset.
 - The Jupyter notebook `UHCW_reconstruction.ipynb` reconstructs the booking history of the appointments from the dataset.
-- The file `UHCW.py` contains the custom functions used in the notebooks.
+- The file `UHCW.py` contains custom functions and classes used in the notebooks.